 Race Specific Information

-*click on your race to see your day’s schedule as well as your race’s swim wave starts in the links below.
+*click on the links below to see your day’s schedule, course maps etc, as well as your swim waves and more.

 The bike course for crosses the metal La Salle Causeway bridge about a kilometre into the bike course.